 Connecting to Information

 Your chapter should have their own bylaws.
 These will help you keep order, establish rules, and are usually required by the school auditor because you collect money.
-Use the Bylaw sample below to help write your chapter’s bylaws.
+Use this Bylaw template to help write your chapter’s bylaws.

 Promoting Your Chapter

-Promoting your chapter with your school board is a very important part of what you do.
-FCCLA National office has released a PDF that will help you plan your school board presentation.
-See the attached file below: Speaking with Your School Board.
+Promoting your chapter with your school board and administrators is a very important part of what you do.
+Here are a few resources to share with your administration:

 Adviser to Adviser Leaders